torresmr/example/README.md

 Let's imagine you find a repository on GitHub that you'd like to contribute to.
 The first step is to create your own copy of the repository on GitHub, known as a **fork**.
 This gives you a version of the project that you have full control over, allowing you to make changes without affecting the original project.

 Once you have forked the repository, you'll want to **clone** it to your local machine.
 This creates a copy of the project files on your computer, allowing you to work on the project even when you're offline.
-To clone a repository, navigate to the main page of the repository on GitHub, click the "Clone or download" button, and copy the URL that appears.
-Then, open your Terminal or Command Prompt, navigate to the directory where you want the project to live, and type `git clone`, followed by the URL you copied.
+To clone a repository, navigate to the main page of the repository on GitHub, click the **Code** button, then click on the clipboard icon to copy the SSH URL to your clipboard.
+Then, open your Terminal or Command Prompt, navigate to the directory where you want the project to live, and type `git clone URL`.

 Now that you have a local copy of the project, you can start making changes.
 Remember to commit your changes frequently with clear, descriptive commit messages.
 This will make it easier for others to understand what you've done.